Across cultures and centuries, the healer has symbolized the bridge between the seen and the unseen.

 After bringing this trauma to consciousness and healing it, there may arise a drive to help others suffering from a similar malady.
 In this context, healers often feel internally “guided” to become healers.

-Many individuals in the “alternative healers” field are aligned with this archetype.
+Many individuals in the “alternative healing” field are naturally aligned with this archetype.

 Because these healers often begin cultivating their talents at an unusually young age, they become remarkable adepts.